 1) Post-operative processes after the Suprapubic Uterine Suspension

-After the Suprapubic Uterine Suspension, the surgical wound needs to be covered with a gauze pack to stop the bleeding, and you may also need a urethral catheter for 2-3 days after the surgery.
+- After the surgery, the surgical wound needs to be covered with a gauze pack to stop the bleeding, and you may also need a urethral catheter for 2-3 days after the surgery.

-After 2-3 days of the Suprapubic Uterine Suspension, the urinary catheter will be removed.
+- After 2-3 days of the surgery, the urinary catheter will be removed.
 Dr. Vitasna will remove a gauze pack, and she will clean the surgical wound with antiseptic, then the surgical wound will be covered with the Tegaderm® to prevent moisture around the surgical wound.

 Dr. Vitasna will allow you to return home after the following things are checked…

 - 1) No abnormal bleeding from the surgical wound.

 - 2) You are asked to well review post-operative care instructions.

 - 3) You can have urinated by yourself after the urinary catheter removal.

 2) Post-operative care instructions at home after the Suprapubic Uterine Suspension

 - At home, you must take an antibiotic, an anti-inflammatory drug, an acetaminophen, and a laxative, especially the antibiotic should be wholly completed.

 - After 2-3 days of the surgery, you are allowed to take a quick shower to avoid the water get in to the surgical wound, which may potentially cause infection.